Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance

 The remainder of the paper is structured as follows.
-Section 2 presents our functional risk formulation for loan-level determination in SCF, followed by Section 3 which introduces the quantile-regression-based generative model for SCF risk management and details its theoretical properties.
-Section 4 extends our framework by integrating DeepFM to effectively capture complex covariate interactions.
-Comprehensive numerical experiments with both synthetic and real-world data are presented in Section 5 to validate our approach.
-Finally, Section 6 concludes the paper and discusses potential avenues for future research.
+Section 2 presents the 3PL-led CBEC-SCF model and our functional risk formulation, followed by Section 3, which introduces the quantile-regression-based generative model for SCF risk management, and Section 4 details its theoretical properties.
+Section 5 extends our framework by integrating DeepFM to effectively capture complex covariate interactions.
+Comprehensive numerical experiments with both synthetic and real-world data are presented in Section 6 to validate our approach.
+Finally, Section 7 concludes the paper and discusses potential avenues for future research.